benchmark-urbanism/cityseer-api/README.md

 [![deploy docs](https://github.com/benchmark-urbanism/cityseer-api/actions/workflows/firebase-hosting-merge.yml/badge.svg)](https://github.com/benchmark-urbanism/cityseer-api/actions/workflows/firebase-hosting-merge.yml)

-The `cityseer` package addresses a range of issues specific to computational workflows addressing urban analytics from an urbanist's point of view.
-It contributes a range of techniques and computational advancements to further support developments in this field:
+The `cityseer` package contributes street-network-based computational methods for the assessment of urban morphological measures in a manner that resonates more closely with a pedestrian-centric perception of space:

 - High-resolution workflows including localised moving-window analysis with strict network-based distance thresholds; spatially precise assignment of landuse or other data-points to adjacent street-fronts for improved contextual sensitivity; dynamic aggregation workflows which can aggregate and compute distances on-the-fly from any selected point on the network to any accessible land-use or data-point within a selected distance threshold; facilitates workflows eschewing intervening steps of aggregation and associated issues such as ecological correlations; and affords the optional use of network decomposition to increase the resolution of analysis.
 - Localised computation of network centralities using either shortest or simplest path heuristics on either primal or dual graphs, and includes tailored methods such as harmonic closeness centrality which behaves more suitably than traditional globalised variants of closeness and segmentised versions of centrality which can be used to explicitly convert centrality methods from a discretised to continuous form.